Friendship Style Quiz Result

 You are the friend people text right after a hard meeting.

 If you scored as The Encourager, you are the person whose friends feel braver after a conversation with you.
 You remember what they're working on.
 You notice when they've had a bad week before they say so.
 You believe in people, often before they believe in themselves.
 The world has more friendships, marriages, careers, and risks taken because of Encouragers than most people realize.
 This page is about your underrated strength — and the cost it can quietly carry.
+Encouragers tend to be the connective tissue of a friend group.
+You're the one who remembers the interview was Tuesday, who texts on the morning of the doctor's appointment, who keeps mental notes on what everyone is hoping for.
+People orbit you because being near you makes their plans feel more possible.
+That gift is real, and it's load-bearing in ways that are easy to miss until something in your own life cracks.
+The work here isn't to dim your generosity.
+It's to help you build the infrastructure that lets you keep giving for forty more years without quietly emptying out — the small habits of receiving that let an Encourager actually be encouraged back.

 Strengths of The Encourager

 - Catalyst energy.
 People do their best work and take their hardest risks with Encouragers in their corner.
+There's a real shift in what someone believes they can attempt after a few minutes with you.

 - High emotional attentiveness.
 You track other people's situations in detail — what they're applying for, how the project went, who their sister is dating.
+This granular memory is what makes people feel seen rather than just acknowledged.

 - Reliable presence.
 The Encourager is often the friend who shows up at the recital, the launch party, the hospital waiting room.
+You're the one who actually comes, not just the one who says they'll come.

 - Friendships that span decades.
 Because you invest in other people's stories, people stay in touch with you for life.
+Encouragers often have a startling number of fifteen-year friendships.

 Blind spots